Did You Know About This Money-Saving Zara Hack?

 Hold up: How does everyone not know about this?
-If you haven't heard about Zara's "Special Price" section, it's about time you familiarise yourself.
+If you haven't heard about Zara's "Special Price" section, it's about time you familiarize yourself.
 On the retailer's website, you'll find a tab of products — both clothing and accessories – that's marked at a special discounted rate.
-The reasoning is unclear, but that's beside the point: Just take a look at the £10 sweater or £16 coat ahead, for example.
+The reasoning is unclear, but that's beside the point: Just take a look at the $30 beaded bag or $18 dress ahead.
 The stuff is good, but the prices are even better.

 For those who love the moment Zara's sale season rolls in, consider this to be a permanent, all year 'round "sale" (one where the stuff is actually new, not old).
 Sure, the products are limited, so it's not a total free-for-all, but now that we know about this hidden gem, it'll be pretty much impossible to avoid during our weekly scan through Zara's site.
 Plus, we've actually seen a few of these items in store, too (they're marked with a "Special Price" label on the tag), so be sure to keep your eyes peeled.

 Oh, Zara: We already loved your prices, and now we love 'em even more.
-Here's what we're currently eyeing from our new favourite section to shop.
+Here's what we're currently eyeing from our new favorite section to shop.